 - Pay bills on time and watch credit gradually improve

 Good credit habits work best after you have taken the time to get your debt under control.
-The later steps of credit repair usually involve responsibly taking on new debt which shouldn’t be done until you have addressed past due balances through debt consolidation, settlement, or a debt relief program.
+The later steps of credit repair usually involve responsibly taking on new debt which shouldn’t be done until you have addressed past due balances through debt consolidation, or a debt resolution program.

 Mistakes happen and if information on your credit report is not correct, you have a right to dispute the charges and have them removed.

 Under the Fair Credit Reporting Act, credit bureaus such as Experian, Equifax and TransUnion are required to investigate your credit report dispute.
 If they do not respond within 30 days of the dispute the item must be removed from your report.
 In some cases, a credit bureau will respond within 30 days and request more documentation.
 This can extend the dispute timeline, usually not more than 3 to 6 months.